Seeing sites where industrial leases are still available reinforces the lunacy of pairing industry with this wild landscape.

 A ‘day off’ is enjoyed travelling to Roebourne to learn the sad history of the white settlement of the area in general and of the old gaol in particular.
-Tourers get to wander down the street to visit two vibrant Aboriginal Art Centres.
-Get ready for a frenzy of buying of the exuberant artworks, available direct from the artists.
-Lunch and a leisurely afternoon follow at historic Cossack where we enjoy the Cossack Art Award – a highlight of WA’s regional arts calendar (provided dates of tour match).
+Tourers get to wander down the street to visit two vibrant Aboriginal Art Centres, with the opportunity to buy the exuberant artworks direct from the artists.
+Lunch and a leisurely afternoon follow at the historic Cossack village, where we enjoy the Cossack Art Award – a highlight of WA’s regional arts calendar, and another chance to buy Western Australian art.

 Evenings are a relaxed affair back at camp where you can share the excitement of the day, uncover the two degrees of separation that is WA, make new friends and demolish the great food prepared for us by the friendly team at Cross Country Tours.